-Whether you want to upgrade your hard drive or need an external storage solution, an SSD, or Solid State Drive, will deliver fast and reliable storage.
-These storage devices use flash memory to store your data.
-An SSD is typically more resistant to shocks and wear-and-tear, and you will get faster access speed when retrieving your files.
+Whether you want to upgrade your internal drive or need an external storage solution, a solid-state drive (SSD) will deliver fast and reliable read and write speeds.
+These storage devices use flash memory to store your data, making them faster than traditional mechanical hard drives.
+They’re typically more resistant to shocks and wear and tear, too.

-There is a wide range of SSDs available on the market, including built-in storage products and external storage options.
-Whether you want to boost your computer’s performance for gaming or simply want to replace an outdated drive, these SSDs are worth considering.
+You’ll find a wide range of SSDs available on the market, including built-in storage products and external storage options.
+Whether you want to boost your computer’s performance for gaming or simply want to replace an outdated drive, these SSDs are worth considering, starting with the all-around great pick, Samsung’s 970 EVO Plus.

 Samsung 970 EVO Plus 500GB

-It also comes with both PCI Express (PCIe) and NVMe technologies.
-PCI Express refers to the latest SSD standard that offers greatly improved speeds and versatility compared to older SSDs — it’s an important feature to watch for when buying solid-state drives for newer computers.
-NVMe is a similar new protocol that offers the most advanced ways to transfer storage data between the SSD and the computer.
+It also supports both PCI Express (PCIe) and NVMe technologies.
+PCI Express offers greatly improved speeds and versatility compared to older SATA-based SSDs — an important feature to watch for when buying solid-state drives for newer computers.
+NVMe is a similar protocol that offers the most advanced ways to transfer storage data between the SSD and the computer.
 Together, PCIe and NVMe make the best combination for high-performance drives, and this Evo Plus is an excellent example.

 Samsung 860 Pro 256GB

-The Samsung 860 Pro starts at $90 for the 256GB model, and goes up from there depending on the amount of storage you’re looking for.
-It’s not the cheapest SSD out there, but it offers the best balance of performance and price, and it comes with a five-year warranty.
+The Samsung 860 Pro starts below $100 for the 256GB model and goes up from there depending on the amount of storage you need.
+It’s not the cheapest SSD available, but it offers the best balance of performance and price, and it comes with a five-year warranty.
 Chances are this thing will outlast most of the other components in your PC.

-All of this comes with a price, of course, and that puts this Optane model in a higher echelon primarily reserved for very serious computer builders who want the best — and maybe want to show off a little bit too.
+All of this comes with a price, of course, which puts this Optane model in a higher echelon primarily reserved for very serious computer builders who want the best — and maybe want to show off a little bit too.

 Western Digital Black SN750 250GB NVMe Gaming SSD